Security & Privacy · Reference

 FedRAMP

-On RoadmapTarget 2028 (12–18 month authorization process)
+On RoadmapTarget 2028

-We acknowledge reports within two business days, prioritize triage against customer impact, and coordinate disclosure with reporters in good faith.
+We acknowledge reports within two business days, triage against customer impact, and coordinate disclosure with reporters in good faith.
 We do not pursue legal action against researchers who follow this policy.

 Need the full documentation package?